awsdocs/aws-service-catalog-admin-guide/doc_source/baseline-permissions.md

 **To create AWS Service Catalog sync user**

 1. Go to [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html)\.
 Following the instructions there, create a policy called **SCConnectorAdmin** for ServiceNow administrators to delete AWS Service Catalog products in ServiceNow that do not have self\-service actions associated\.
+ServiceNow administrators can also view budgets associated to AWS Service Catalog portfolios and products\.
 Copy the following policy and paste it into **Policy Document**:

    ```
    {